freeCodeCamp/outreach-for-good/README.md

 * Remove all hard-coded school years
 * does current return all or current year?
 * changing tabs disables filter
+* Page - Dashboard
+  * deselect rows after performing API Action
+  * show summary row as selected when collapsed with selected items
+  * ask about confirmation dialogs for API actions
+  * button to 'deselect all'
+  * color and formatting in dropdown menus

 ## To-Add